muhmmadwaqar/CUI-FREELANCING-PLATFORM/README.md

 ---

-Make sure to replace `path_to/Screenshot%20(14).png` with the actual path where your image is stored in the repository.
+Feel free to update the `.env` file section with your actual MongoDB URI and JWT secret!